Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 where $\Phi^*$ denotes the field value when horizon crossing.
 For $N\sim50-60$ and $\zeta\lesssim10^9$, actually, the first logarithmic term can be ignored due to its negligible contribution.
 Further defining $u^*\equiv1+\delta$ with $\delta\ll1$, this equation reduces to $N\simeq\left(6+11\delta\right)/\left(32\xi\delta^2\right)$, and we obtain the following approximate solution,

 Substituting it into the slow-roll parameters and expanding to the sub-leading-order, the inflationary observables are finally derived as

-Clearly, for the type-A model, the spectral index reads $n_s\simeq1-3/(2N)\sim0.97-0.975$ at the leading-order.
+Clearly, for the type-A model, the spectral index reads $n_s\simeq1-3/(2N)\sim0.97-0.975$ at the leading order.
 The type-B model can also be treated analytically in principle.
 However, it requires massive approximations and cumbersome steps.
-Skipping tedious calculations, we give a leading-order result: $n_s\simeq1-5/(3N)\sim0.967-0.972$.
+Skipping tedious calculations, we give a leading order result: $n_s\simeq1-5/(3N)\sim0.967-0.972$.
 As a reminder, the ACT/SPT $2\sigma$ bounds lies in $n_s\sim0.967-0.98$.
 Thus, a minor higher-order correction to the $\hat R^2$ model suffices to tilt the scalar spectrum from exact scale invariance to a level that closely matches the latest constraints.

 We now present the numerical results, as shown in Fig.~\ref{fig2}.
 Evidently, the theoretical predictions are in good agreement with the ACT constraints for small $\zeta$, specifically, for $\zeta\lesssim10^9$ in type-A models, and for $\zeta\lesssim10^{10}$ in type-B models.
-Actually, a small $\zeta$ should be favored because it enable the sub-Planck evolution of inflaton in the Einstein frame.
+Actually, a small $\zeta$ should be favored because it enable the sub-Planck evolution of the inflaton in the Einstein frame.
 As $\zeta$ decreases, the predicted $n_s$ converges to a fixed range, matching the leading-order analytical results derived previously.
 Moreover, the tensor-to-scalar ratio is strongly depressed, scaling as $r\propto\zeta$ and $r\propto\zeta^2$ for type-A and type-B models, respectively.

+It is necessary to discuss the potential impact of other possible correction terms on the observables.
+From the symmetry perspective, one might expect additional scale-invariant terms to appear in the model, such as $\phi^2\hat R$, $\phi^4$, $\phi^{2n+4}/\hat R^n$, or terms composed of the Ricci or Riemann tensors.
+In practice, however, considerations of unitarity and stability preclude terms involving the Ricci or Riemann tensors with arbitrary coefficients, due to the appearance of ghost degrees of freedom.
+The $\phi^{2n+4}/\hat R^n$ terms with $n\geq1$ are likewise disallowed, as they can render the potential negative in the large $\Phi$ region.
+The only remaining terms permitted by both symmetry and stability are $\phi^2\hat R$ and $\phi^4$, which would modify the potential at large $\Phi$ and consequently affect the prediction of $n_s$.
+To ensure such modifications remain negligible, the coefficients of these terms must be sufficiently small.

+We admit that requiring these terms to be small may appear somewhat {\it ad hoc}.
+However, this is not a shortcoming unique to our model.
+Such a hierarchy problem reflects an ubiquitous challenge in inflation model building, often referred to as the eta problem.
+In the majority of effective field theory realizations of inflation, higher-order operators generally spoil the flatness of the potential unless their coefficients are suppressed.
+This issue arises in a wide class of models.
+Thus, while our model shares this limitation, it does so within a context where the negligible corrections are commonly required.